peteroupc/peteroupc.github.io/bernoulli.md

 The algorithm begins with _pos_ equal to 1.
 Then the following steps are taken.

 1. If _pos_ is 1, return 1 with probability 1/2.
-If _pos_ is greater than 1, then with probability 2/3, generate an unbiased random bit and return that bit.
+If _pos_ is greater than 1, then with probability 2/3, return either 1 or 0 with equal probability.
 2. Do a separate run of the currently running algorithm, but with _pos_ = _pos_ + 1.
 If the separate run returns 1, return 0.
 Otherwise, go to step 1.

 <a id=tanh_1_2_or_exp_1_minus_1_exp_1_1></a>